Skyghost090/UsbLock/README.md

 - 💡 Always **unmount the dm-crypt mount point** before removing the USB physically.
 - ⚠️ Only **one device** can be configured at a time.
-- 🔁 After using `-r`, **reboot** before setting up a new device.

 ---

 ## 🛠️ Build Instructions

-To build UsbLock, simply run:
+To build UsbLock before install cryptsetup and simply run:

 ```bash
 make
 ```

-✅ No additional dependencies required.